-Please note the following when planning your program:
+Please note the following when considering your program plan:

 - a.
-Make sound preliminary choices.
+Make sound preliminary course requests.
 Initial low enrollment totals may lead to the cancellation of a course thus decreasing the options for change once the master schedule is complete. - b.
-Choose courses not teachers.
-Students and parents should not make the mistake of choosing or refusing a course based on their perception of the assumed instructor.
-Each choice should be based on the merits of the course content and its value to the student's specific needs.
+Focus on courses not teachers.
+Students and parents should not make the mistake of requesting or refusing a course based on their perception of the assumed instructor.
+Each request should be based on the merits of the course content and its value to the student's specific needs.
 Please understand that requests for schedule adjustments based on the issue of personnel will not be honored. - c.
-Students should discuss specific subject area choices with teachers and/or department coordinators who can share valuable insight into the nature of specific courses. - d.
-When planning course level placement, consider taking the most challenging course load that you can handle without creating an undue burden.
+Students should discuss specific subject area courses and level placements with teachers and/or department coordinators who can share valuable insight into the nature of specific courses prior to submitting their course requests. - d.
+When planning course level placement options, consider taking the most challenging course load that you can handle without creating an undue burden.
 Any inquiries regarding scheduling should first be directed to the student's school counselor. - e.
 Registration for and instruction in each of our classes is based on an individual student's needs.